Wednesday, April 30, 2014

 The Death Penalty in Texas: A 40-year Retrospection

-Before his execution 22-year old Samuel Holmes said he is innocent of the crime that landed him on Texas's death row
+Before his execution, 22-year-old Samuel Holmes said he was innocent of the crime that landed him on Texas's death row, but the law did not believe him.
+His execution became racialized by law enforcement and the judicial system.

 In addition to retrieving information from the 1956-1960 editions of the American Statesman, and other sources, The Villager interviewed for this series, Arnette Holmes, Samuel Holmes' oldest brother.
 Confined to his bed and a wheelchair, Arnette died a year later after a long illness.
 Sensing his approaching demise, Arnette called The Villager and said he wanted to talk about his brother's execution.
 He said he lives with Samuel's execution daily.
 He could not stop reliving that dreadful journey that started 40 years ago.
 He never wavered from believing Samuel was innocent.